 You may be asking yourself whether or not your loved one has a problem with alcohol or drugs.
 It is not an easy question to answer, as there are almost as many definitions of problem use as there are experts.

 The problems may be subtle ones.
-For instance, perhaps your loved one’s pot smoking causes her not to finish tasks or to be so passive she doesn’t even start that task.
-Or is your loved one overly focused on alcohol or a drug, to the detriment of other things in their life?
+For instance, perhaps your loved one’s pot smoking causes her not to finish tasks.
+Or maybe she is so passive she doesn’t even start that task.
+Is your loved one overly focused on alcohol or a drug, to the detriment of other things in their life?

 My hunch is that if you are reading this article, there is something seriously wrong with your loved one’s behavior around drugs and alcohol.
 There will be little doubt in your mind that their problem is so serious that solving it is going to involve abstaining from alcohol and drugs.

 In a previous post looking at what triggers people to use drugs and alcohol, I asked you to list the signs that tell you your loved one is using or drinking, for example when he smokes pot his left eye droops.
 There is an exhaustive list of signs and symptoms by drug in the Supplement section of the Allies in Recovery membership site.

 The three stages of addiction to drugs or alcohol

 Once you know they’re on something and you’re concerned they may be addicted to drugs or alcohol, you may want to identify what stage they are in.
 I see three stages to any drug and alcohol problem:

 - “There is no problem.”
 Your loved one has no intention of stopping.
 You might say that they “use with abandon.”

 - “There may be a problem.”
 In this stage your loved one has noticed that taking a drug or drinking may be a problem so they start making changes to their behavior, like switching to wine from hard liquor or only doing cocaine on weekends.